maemo-leste/maemo-user-guide/source/glossary.rst

       :term:`POP` version 3, a protocol for retrieving :term:`emails<email>`.

     POP
       Post Office Protocol, a protocol used by :term:`e-mail` clients to retrieve e-mail from a mail server.
 Today, POP version 3 (:term:`POP3`) is the most commonly used version.
 Together with :term:`IMAP`, it is one of the most common protocols for :term:`email` retrieval.
+For sending messages, a different protocol, :term:`SMTP`, is used.

     IMAP
       Internet Message Access Protocol, a protocol used by :term:`e-mail` clients to retrieve e-mail from a mail server over a TCP/IP connection.
 Together with :term:`POP3`, it is one of the most common protocols for :term:`email` retrieval.
+For sending messages, a different protocol, :term:`SMTP`, is used.

+    SMTP
+      (The) Simple Mail Transfer Protocol, an Internet standard communication protocol for electronic mail transmission.
+For retrieving messages, :term:`IMAP` or the older :term:`POP3` are used instead.

+    CRAM
+      In computer security, challenge-response authentication is a family of protocols in which one party presents a question ("challenge") and another party must provide a valid answer ("response") to be authenticated.

+    HMAC
+      Keyed-hash message authentication code or hash-based message authentication code, a specific type of message authentication code (MAC) involving a cryptographic hash function and a secret cryptographic key.

+    HMAC-MD5
+       A type of :term:`HMAC`, which is calculated udsing the MD5 cryptographic hash function.

+    CRAM-MD5
+      A challenge–response authentication mechanism (:term:`CRAM`) based on the :term:`HMAC-MD5` algorithm.
+It is often used in email software as part of SMTP Authentication and for the authentication of POP and IMAP users.